wynona-toby/EventPortal-for-College/README.md

 - Event Registration: Users can register for events, and event organizers can manage event registrations.
 - Faculty Integration: Events can be associated with faculty members, allowing for better organization and categorization of events.

+## Web Design

+View the design template of our project on Figma : https://www.figma.com/community/file/1343331997824447596/eventsease The styling used in the project has been sourced from bootstrap

 ## Installation

 1. Clone the repository: